-The CONTRACTOR shall provide space, opportunity, furniture, and equipment for visitation consistent with Title 15 Sections 3170 - 3182 inclusive.
+The CONTRACTOR shall provide space, opportunity, furniture, and equipment for visitation.
 Contact visitation shall be provided unless individual security concerns dictate otherwise.
 The CONTRACTOR shall adopt flexible visiting policies for visitors traveling from out of state.
 Visitors on CDCR's approved visitors list shall be approved by the CONTRACTOR unless security concerns indicate otherwise.
 Minimum hours of visitation shall be consistent with CDCR regulations.
-CONTRACTOR shall provide video conference visitation services at the Facility upon the request of CDCR.
-At the request of CDCR, CONTRACTOR shall provide space appropriate for conjugal visits.
+CONTRACTOR shall provide video conference visitation services at the Facility upon the request of CDCR, and at CONTRACTOR'S expense (see Section 4.08 above).
+If space is available at the Facility and at the request of CDCR, CONTRACTOR shall provide space appropriate for conjugal visits.
 The provisioning of said space shall be the expense and obligation of CONTRACTOR.